Putty is an open-source terminal emulator that supports several network protocols like Telnet, SSH, Rlogin, SCP, and Raw Socket.

 - Date and Time options are available to format the log file name which is very handy.

 There might be times where we might need to connect to multiple sessions or restart the current session or duplicate the current session.
-Right-click from putty title bar where we have options to start/restart/duplicate sessions.
+Right-click from the putty title bar where we have options to start/restart/duplicate sessions.
 We can also change the settings for the current session from the “Change Settings…” option.

 Putty Telnet Session